animyrch/whenAway/README.md

 # whenAway
-An app that plans your trip for you
+An app that plans your trip for you.